kemayo/leech/README.markdown

 Arbitrary Sites
 ---

 If you want to just download a one-off story from a site, you can create a definition file to describe it.
-This requires more investigation and understanding of things like CSS selectors than
+This requires investigation and understanding of things like CSS selectors, which may take some trial and error.

 Example `practical.json`: